Brigade (comics)

-Series history
+Publication history

-The original team was led by Battlestone, who had been a former member of Youngblood, as well as a member of Image Comics' "Golden Age" team the Allied Supermen of America.
+The original team was led by Battlestone, who had been a former member of Youngblood, as well as a member of Image Comics' (parody) "Golden Age" team, the Allied Supermen of America.
 Having been expelled from Youngblood following the deaths of several Youngblood members who at the time were under his command, he later went on to form Brigade alongside Kayo, Boone, and Lethal.
 But when one of their missions went awry, he disbanded the team, leaving Boone and Lethal out in the cold.
 Sometime later, at Kayo's urging, Battlestone recruited brothers Seahawk and Coldsnap, using their newly inherited vast wealth to finance the team.
 Later on, Thermal and Atlas joined the group, and their final member Stasis was introduced as well.
 The team's first major enemy was the evil Prince Genocide, who wreaked havoc in their city before both he and Brigade were teleported back to Genocide's homeworld and stranded there for a time.
 After being aided by a group of alien freedom fighters called the Birds of Prey, the team managed to escape back to Earth, but not before a climactic battle with Genocide resulted in the death of Atlas.

 The second incarnation of the team came together after Brigade returned to Earth.
-Stasis, who blamed Battlestone for Atlas' death immediately resigned from the team, only to be shot dead by Cabbot, leader of the government strike team, Bloodstrike, who had orders to take Brigade into custody.
+Stasis, who blamed Battlestone for Atlas' death, immediately resigned from the team, only to be shot dead by Cabbot, leader of the government strike team Bloodstrike, who had orders to take Brigade into custody.
 During the battle, Kayo and Seahawk were captured and Coldsnap's powers went out of control, turning him into a humanoid ice creature.
 Battlestone sought out Boone, who was still somewhat bitter about being shut out after the original team folded, but decided to rejoin the new team regardless.
 Lethal had also resurfaced by now and managed to rescue Seahawk from captivity.
 Another battle took place between the teams and Kayo was also rescued from captivity by Hacker, Boone's partner.
 Brigade were the victors and Bloodstrike was defeated.
 Another new member named Crucible was introduced into the group sometime later.
 Boone was later revealed to be a traitor to the team working for Project Born Again and stole an exposé on the team written by Thermal, who was an undercover reporter and was given her powers through technology as a means of planting her into the group and exposing it from within.
 Thermal, however, during her time with Brigade saw that they were not the menace that they were being portrayed as and decided to destroy all the information she had been gathering.
 Battlestone, incensed by Boone's betrayal, pursued him and both appeared to die in an explosion.
 However, they both survived and Battlestone was subsequently subjected to brainwashing to make him subservient to the U.S. government again.